-Students wishing to participate in athletics must pay an Athletic Fee which is used to cover the expenses of the teams such as referees, equipment, and gymnasium expenses.
-The amount of the fee will be announced at the start of the school year.
+Students wishing to participate in athletics must pay an Athletic Fee which is used to cover the expenses of the teams such as referees, equipment, and gymnasium expenses..

 Lunch Program is catered.
 The cost is $3.00 per day based on number of school days in the month, payable monthly.

-We use these curriculums: A Beka Christian Curriculum, Bob Jones University press, Accelerated Christian Education, Virtual School, and Alpha Omega Publishing.
+We use these curriculums: A Beka Christian Curriculum, Bob Jones University press, Accelerated Christian Education, Virtual School, Alpha Omega Publishing, and several other curriculums.
 Our curriculum is blended in an effort to offer the best of each to our students.
-Each publisher focuses on standard academic courses from a Christian prospective.
 A Beka Christian Curriculum is used predominantly in the elementary grades.
 Bob Jones University press is used predominantly in the middle and high school grades.
-Accelerated Christian Education, Virtual School, and Alpha Omega Publishing are used primarily in high school courses.
+Accelerated Christian Education, Virtual School, Alpha Omega Publishing, and other curriculums are used primarily in high school courses.

 Scope & Sequence

-Our curriculum, which is a blend of the three largest curriculum publishers for Christian schools, meets the guidelines of our accreditation association and state requirements for high school graduation.
+Our curriculum, which is a blend of the three largest curriculum publishers for Christian schools and meets the guidelines of our accreditation association and state requirements for high school graduation.

 Textbooks & Book-Bags

 Textbooks shall become the property of the student upon full payment with the exception of hardbound textbooks.
 Hardbound textbooks remain the property of the school.
 Textbooks that are not returned in reusable condition shall be charged to the student's account.
-Students who lose textbooks will have to order a replacement book.
 Hardbound textbooks must be covered with a removable cover, to protect the book.

 Parents are responsible to purchase the necessary supplies that the students will need.
-Supply list is available from the office.
+Supply list is available from the School Supply page.
 For safety reasons the following are prohibited: mechanical pencils; scissors that do not have safety-rounded points; compasses that have more than a 1/4" metal point.

 International Version of the Bible may be used for study purposes.
 Students are required to have a bible to attend Chapel.

 High School students are placed on Academic Probation if their Grade Point Average (GPA) falls below 2.0 in any grading period.
-Tutoring is highly recommended to improve a student’s low grade.
-Students may have to repeat a grade if they receive a final GPA less than 2.0.
 Higher Summer School grades may be used in calculating a student’s GPA.

 Report Cards & Progress Reports

-Alphabetic grades are used in pre-Kindergarten and Kindergarten, and in all grades for conduct, participation, and certain electives.
+Alphabetic grades is used in Pre-Kindergarten for all grades for conduct, participation, and certain electives.
 The following alphabetic grades are used: